Home Viagra

 The federal agency confirmed that while the evidence behind its initial recommendation had not changed, the 2014 update was more of a clarification as to the “strength of the warning” included on the Revatio drug label.

-• Are also taking medicines called nitrates (such as nitroglycerin), which are used to treat high blood pressure during surgery and certain heart conditions
+• Also take medicines called nitrates (such as nitroglycerin), used to treat high blood pressure during surgery and for certain heart conditions

-• Use street drugs called “poppers” (such as amyl nitrate or amyl nitrite, and butyl nitrate)
+• Use street drugs called “poppers” (such as amyl nitrite and butyl nitrite)

-• Take any medicines called guanylate cyclase stimulators, such as riociguat (Adempas), which are used to treat two types of pulmonary hypertension in adults
+• Take any medicines called guanylate cyclase stimulators, such as riociguat (Adempas), which treat two types of pulmonary hypertension in adults

 • Have had allergic reactions to sildenafil, as contained in Viagra and Revatio, or any other ingredients in Viagra